gursimran0410/search-bar-redux/README.md

-# Search Functionality Written With Redux
+# Search Functionality Written With Redux and Thunk